LingamdinneSudheerKumarReddy/rentzone-infrastructure-ecs/README.md

 Add //iam_role to the end of the SSH URL because the module is located in the GitHub “iam_role” folder we recently created

 ### Important: Your code will be bigger but run it only until the “module ‘ecs_task_execution_role’”.
 Comment the rest of it by:

   •	For Windows/Linux: Press Shift + Alt + A

-  •	For macOS: Press Shift + Option + A.
+  •	For macOS: Press Shift + Option + A

 Run:

   •	terraform fmt

   •	terraform init

   •	terraform apply

 ## Create Terraform Module for ECS clusters, Task Definition and Service